ibm-cloud-docs/EventStreams/api_overview.md

 # API overview
 {: #api_reference}

-{{site.data.keyword.messagehub_full}} is a high-throughput message bus built with Apache Kafka.
-It is optimized for event ingestion into {{site.data.keyword.cloud_notm}} and event stream distribution between your services and applications.

 {{site.data.keyword.messagehub}} provides a REST API to help connect your existing systems to your {{site.data.keyword.messagehub}} Kafka cluster.
 Using the API, you can integrate {{site.data.keyword.messagehub}} with any system that supports RESTful APIs.
 {: shortdesc}